HiPCTProject/rebin/README.md

 Options:
   --bin-factor=INT          Number of pixels in each bin.
+  --cratio=INT              Compression ratio to use to save jp2 images.
   --num-workers=INT         Number of workers used to process in parallel. (default: 4) --output-directory=PATH   Directory to output images to.
   --fname-prefix=STR        String to add the beginning of all output jp2 files. (default: )